quinnhasse-test/RealTimeASLTranslator/README.md

-## This is a Real Time ASL Translator
+## This is a Real Time ASL Translator test